In U.S. Congress, Republicans step up demands for Ebola travel ban

 Public alarm has since spiralled, even among Americans far from anywhere they could have been exposed.

-Nearly half of Americans said they were avoiding international air travel because of Ebola, a Reuters/Ipsos poll showed.
+Nearly half of Americans said they are avoiding international air travel because of Ebola, a Reuters/Ipsos poll showed.

-The growing concern and the chorus of Republican criticism of the president come less than three weeks before elections in which Republicans hope to pick up the six seats they need to regain a U.S. Senate majority.
+The growing crisis, and the chorus of Republican criticism of the president, comes less than three weeks before midterm elections in which Republicans hope to pick up the six seats they need to regain a U.S. Senate majority.

 Colorado Republican Cory Gardner and Iowa Democrat Bruce Braley, both locked in tight races for critical U.S. Senate seats, were prominent among the lawmakers who swapped the campaign trail for the hearing room.

-House of Representatives Speaker John Boehner has also urged Obama to consider a travel ban.
+House Speaker John Boehner has also urged Obama to consider a travel ban, saying on Wednesday that "the administration must be able to assure Americans that we will stop the spread here at home."

 Dr. Thomas Frieden, director of the U.S. Centers for Disease Control and Prevention, told lawmakers a ban could make the crisis worse.
-He said some West Africans had U.S. passports and that others could come into the country without revealing their points of origin, making it harder to trace them.
+He said some West Africans have U.S. passports and that others could come into the country without revealing their point of origin, making it harder to trace them.

 Representative Henry Waxman, a California Democrat, waved a map showing air traffic patterns from the Ebola zone to argue that a ban would not keep out passengers travelling through third countries.

-Federal Aviation Administration chief Michael Huerta told reporters separately that the United States was assessing whether to issue a travel ban "on a day-to-day basis."
+Federal Aviation Administration chief Michael Huerta told reporters separately that the United States is assessing whether to issue a travel ban "on a day-to-day basis."

 "Even though it makes common sense to do this, the White House has refused to do it," he said in a statement.